-support new employees from the start of their employment.
-New employees receive all relevant information and contacts on their first day at work.
-They are informed about group-wide processes During annual development reviews, the manager and employand guidelines, with a focus on health and safety. ee discuss possible succession scenarios and identify training needs.
-In the event of an employee entering retirement, the Transition assistance, exits and knowledge transfer manager plans sufficient time for a handover.
-All employees At delfort, we use clearly defined exit and outplacement proleaving the company attend an exit interview as part of the cesses in compliance with applicable laws and regulations, as leaving and outplacement process so that delfort can use feedwell as inherent succession planning and knowledge transfer. back to put any necessary improvements in place.
+During annual development reviews, the manager and employee discuss possible succession scenarios and identify training needs.
+In the event of an employee entering retirement, the manager plans sufficient time for a handover.
+All employees leaving the company attend an exit interview as part of the leaving and outplacement process so that delfort can use feedback to put any necessary improvements in place.